wei-bbc-lab/pi-vae-pytorch/README.md

     The observation model used by pi-VAE's decoder.
 - `observation_noise_model`: nn.Module
     - Default: None
-    - Only applied when `observation model="gaussian"`
+    - Only applied when `observation_model="gaussian"`

     The noise model used when pi-VAE's decoder utilizes a Gaussian observation model.
 When `PiVAE` is initialized with `decoder_observation_model="gaussian"`, the model's `observation_noise_model` attribute should be used.
+- `device`: torch.device
+    - Default: None (uses the current device for the default tensor type)
+    - Only applied when `observation_model="gaussian"`

+    An object representing the device on which a `torch.Tensor` will be allocated.
+Allows for loss computations on devices other than a CPU.

 ## Citation